docker/docs/README.md

 will also check the staged site before merging the PR, to protect the integrity of [https://docs.docker.com/](https://docs.docker.com/).

-## Staging locally
+## Staging the docs

 You have three options:

-1. Clone this repo and run our staging container:
+1. On your local machine, clone this repo and run our staging container:

     ```bash
     git clone https://github.com/docker/docker.github.io.git